HeliosLang/compiler/README.md

 Please join our [Discord](https://discord.gg/XTwPrvB25q) and tell us what you'd like your sponsorship to be used for before sending funds.

+If you prefer to sponsor using staking, you can do so using the [Teiki protocol](https://alpha.teiki.network/projects/helios).

 ## Acknowledgements

 Early contributors who deserve special acknowledgement: